Tixwell/blog/_posts/smart-contract-upgradable.md

 ----------------------
 ## Environement setup

-A future post will explain you how to setup your solidity environment.
+A future post will explain you how to setup your Solidity environment.
 This post will show you which environnement between [Truffle](https://trufflesuite.com/) and [Hardhat](https://hardhat.org/) you need to use for your needs.

-Subscribe to the newsletter to get informed once the post will be available !
+Subscribe to the newsletter to get informed once the post will be available!

 But let's use Truffle for this example.

-Creating a new npm project:
+Create a new npm project:
 ```shell
 mkdir smartcontract-upgradable